Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Invariance of symplectic homology

-\begin{theorem} For a Besse manifold $(M,\xi=\mathrm{ker}\,\alpha)$ with given Seifert invariants $(b,g;(\alpha_1,\beta_1),(\alpha_2$ $,\beta_2),\dots,(\alpha_k,\beta_k))$, \begin{enumerate}[i.] \item When the orbifold Euler characteristic is positive, the positive symplectic homology defined on its Stein filling becomes an invariant for such Besse manifolds. \item When the orbifold Euler characteristic is non-positive, the positive symplectic homology defined on the trivial Liouville cobordism $[0,1]\times M$ becomes an invariant for such Besse manifolds. \end{enumerate} \end{theorem} \begin{proof} For the first case, note that we have already classified such Besse contact manifolds with $c_1=0$: Such Besse manifolds are $S^3$ with its standard tight contact structure and links of simple singularities.
-Both cases have a unique Stein filling with trivial first Chern class \cite{G, sim}.
+$(b,g;(\alpha_1,\beta_1),(\alpha_2,\beta_2),\cdots,(\alpha_k,\beta_k))$, \begin{enumerate}[i] \item When the orbifold Euler characteristic is positive, the positive symplectic homology defined on its Stein filling becomes an invariant for such Besse manifolds. \item When the orbifold Euler characteristic is non-positive, the positive symplectic homology defined on the trivial Liouville cobordism $[0,1]\times M$ becomes an invariant for such Besse manifolds. \end{enumerate} \end{theorem} \begin{proof} For the first case, note that we have already classified this Besse contact manifold with $c_1=0$ (see \ref{classification}): Such Besse manifolds are $S^3$ with its standard tight contact structure and links of simple singularities.
+Both cases have a unique Stein filling with a trivial first Chern class. (\cite{G}, \cite{sim})

 For the non-positive case, note that a principal fiber in this case has infinite order in the fundamental group of $M$ \cite{Sei}.
-Since a suitable multiple of an exceptional fiber is homotopic to a principal fiber, one can see that all the Reeb orbits in this Besse manifold are non-contractible, and hence the Besse contact structure is hypertight.
-Thus, we can define positive symplectic homology over a trivial Liouville cobordism $[0,1]\times M$ by \cite{cobo}. \end{proof}
+Since a suitable multiple of an exceptional fiber is homotopic to a principal fiber, one can see that all the Reeb orbits in this Besse manifold are noncontractible and hence the Besse contact structure is hypertight.
+Thus, we can define a positive symplectic homology over a trivial Liouville cobordism $[0,1]\times M$.
+(See \cite{cobo} for details.) \end{proof}

-\section{Robbin-Salamon Indices of Reeb Orbits}
+\section{Robbin-Salamon indices of Reeb orbits}